top of page

 ABOUT PATASKALA MEATS

-The seeds for the creation of Pataskala Meats were planted almost 20 years ago at Ashbrook Stock Farms in Alexandria, Ohio when Kirk Hall and his father-in-law Albert Ashbrook raised sheep and sold them directly to ethnic customers at the farm.
-At that time a small slaughterhouse was used in an old hog barn, barely with running water, to provide a place for ethnic customers to pick out and process their own food.
-Freezer meat was also raised on the farm, beef and pork, and then taken to other local butcher shops for customers to purchase local food.
+The seeds for the creation of Pataskala Meats were planted almost 30 years ago at Ashbrook Stock Farms in Alexandria, Ohio when Kirk Hall and his father-in-law Albert Ashbrook raised sheep and sold them directly to ethnic customers at the farm.
+At that time a small slaughterhouse was used in an old hog barn, barely with running water, to provide a place for ethnic people to pick out and process their own food.
+Freezer meat was also raised on the farm; beef, pork, and lamb, and taken to other butcher shops to be processed into local food for customers.

-Demand for sheep and lamb was growing, but the facilities they were using did not meet state food safety standards, and they had to shut down.
+Demand for sheep and lamb was growing, but the old facilities did not meet the State of Ohio food safety standards, so the State shut down their operation.

-In 2011, Kirk Hall purchased a 5-acre tract of land on Broad Street in Pataskala in the hopes that he could afford to build a butcher shop that would cater to everyone and provide a high profile location for locally-sourced fresh meat and farm-to-table products.
+In 2011 Kirk Hall purchased the 5-acre tract of land on Broad Street in Pataskala in the hope that he could afford to build a butcher shop that would cater to everyone and provide a high-profile location for locally sourced fresh meat and farm to table products.

 bottom of page